 In the period that early repayment charges apply (ERCs) you are able to overpay 10% of the amount borrowed each year and there are no limits once the ERC period has ended.

 Affordability will be assessed on an individual basis and the maximum the Society will lend will be determined by your income, which can include your pension.
 For joint applications, the last survivor needs to be able to demonstrate their ability to continue to repay the mortgage.

-The ‘big 6’ high street banks - that is Halifax, Barclays, Lloyds, HSBC, Santander and Royal Bank of Scotland (RBS) don’t currently offer lifetime mortgages or other equity release plans themselves.
+The ‘big' high street banks - that is Halifax, Barclays, Lloyds, HSBC, Santander, Royal Bank of Scotland (RBS) and Nationwide don’t currently offer lifetime mortgages or equity release plans themselves.

 We understand that with different options to choose from, it can be difficult to find the right lifetime